jasminepvo/100devs/journal.md

 • In regards to the startup, I'm glad we're all on the same page in terms of expectations.
 I'm excited to take the lead and create something beautiful for her and useful for all women in the world.<br>

+---

 ### Day 35: August 20, 2022 - Saturday

 #### Todays's Progress

+• Startup - skeleton wireframe<br>
+• Do 1 problem of [8Kyu Fundamentals Track](https://www.github.com/jasminepvo/codewars)<br>
 • Review ANKI<br>

 #### Thoughts

+• Spent the morning away from the computer today, working out and playing basketball then going out for lunch.
+I can get so caught up in coding and my brain being so eager to learn, I want to stay here and keep going but I think it's important to have balance so I'm doing my best to enforce that as well.
+It was good rest. <br>

 ---